-A tick list of information on DEET, ticks, and avoiding bites for the best outdoor experiences.
+A tick list of information on DEET, natural bug spray, ticks, and avoiding bites for the best outdoor experiences.
 Find out more and shop our range of top tick repellents, anti-bug clothing, and accessories.

 Ticks are blood-sucking bugs, which feed on the blood of animals and humans.
 Ticks are most prevalent during summer, spring, and autumn months (although don't discount their lurking presence all year round).
 However, rising global temperatures mean ticks are active for longer, which is something to consider - especially if you love spending time outdoors or are a pet owner.
 The number of people sickened by tick and mosquito bites has also tripled since 2004.
 While tick protection on walking safaris and hiking trails is good practice, tick protection at home is an often overlooked but equally important consideration.
 It has been reported that 75% of Lyme Disease cases arise from bites people experienced in their own back yards.
 This makes picking the best tick repellents for humans essential for everyday disease prevention.
 In this guide, we give some top tips on tick repellent for humans, give you a step-by-step anti-bug checklist to avoid getting bitten by ticks.
 Tick-borne diseases are far less talked about than malaria and other insect-borne diseases.
 Explore our tick guide to find out more about Lyme Disease, tick bite symptoms, and other tick-borne diseases.
 If you have questions, you are not alone.
 Get answers to frequently asked questions and learn more about the key features to look for in the best tick repellent.
 Finally, shop our range of carefully selected, expedition tested tick repellent products in our shopping guide.